 Ohio Prevailing Wage Coordinator

 Ohio expects the contracting public authority to take some active steps to ensure that Ohio prevailing wage rules are followed via these coordinators.
-There’s a section of the prevailing wage law titled, Wage coordinator; powers and duties, which states:
+There’s a section of the prevailing wage law titled “Wage coordinator; powers and duties,” which states:

-“no later than 10 days before the first payment of wages…” the contracting public authority must appoint one of its employees to “serve as prevailing wage coordinator during the life of the contract.”
+“Each contracting public authority […] shall, no later than ten days before the first payment of wages is payable to any employee of any contractor or subcontractor, designate and appoint one of its own employees to serve as the prevailing wage coordinator during the life of the contract.“ORC Section 4115.071

 This coordinator has several duties, including: